NiklasElsaesser/FaceBias/README.md

 Google Colaboratory is a Cloud based, Python executing, Jupyter Notebook running interactive development environment.
 Its big advantage is the free access to Graphics Processing Units (GPU) and Tensor Processing Units (TPU) which allow for an increased computing power when it comes to machine learning, compared to regular computers.[3]

 ### Wands & Biases
 Wands & Biases is a tracking and visualisation platform when doing machine learning experiments.
 It allows the logging of various parameters and metricks when tracking machine learning trainings.
 It furthermore allows to visualize and compare results to improve the model and its parameters for better results.
-To do all of this its integration into, in this case, Google Colab is seamless and easy.[4]
+To do all of this, its integration into, in this case, Google Colab is seamless and easy.[4]

 ### Open CV
 Open Source Computer Vision Library (OpenCV) is an open source computer vision machine learning library.
 The algorithm can be used to augment pictures, detect and recognice faces, which is the reason why it was chosen in this project.[5]